These 6 Small Seeds Pack in the Biggest Benefits for Your Health

 Eat them: Snack on them raw or roasted.
 Add to granola bars and trail mix recipes; or use to garnish soup.
 Pumpkin seed oil can boost salad dressings and dips (although cooking may destroy some of its nutritional properties).

 These underrated superseeds are an excellent source of B vitamins, including folate (which helps prevent birth defects), and vitamin E, a powerful antioxidant that protects cells from damage, helps maintain healthy hair and skin, and may work to prevent cancer.
-They are also rich in protein and heart-healthy fats.
+Sunflower seeds are also rich in protein and heart-healthy fats.

 Eat them: Munch them by the handful, or add them to cookie or muffin recipes, salads, and stir-fries.
 Avoid salted versions, which often have high levels of sodium.